The Hidden Benefits of Naps: What Science Says About Your Brain’s Recovery

 Image Source: Frontiers for Young Minds

 A well-timed nap could be your hidden advantage to boost memory power.
-Studies keep showing that naps help you remember things better than other ways of resting, both right away and later on.
+Studies keep showing that benefits of naps help you remember things better than other ways of resting, both right away and later on.

 Short naps and working memory improvement